-The architecture of .NET Framework comprises several layers as evident from the following diagram.
+The architecture of the .NET Framework comprises several layers as evident from the following diagram.

 Layer 1 (Language Specific Compilers)